On nef subvarieties: Nef subschemes

 \section{Nef subschemes}

 In this section, we shall define the notion of nef subschemes.
-We shall show that ampleness and nefness are transitive properties: If $Z$ is an ample (resp. nef) subscheme of $Y$ and $Y$ is an ample (resp. nef) subscheme of $X$, then $Z$ is an ample (resp. nef) subscheme of $X$ (theorems \ref{theorem: trans ample} and \ref{theorem: trans nef}).
-We shall study them more closely in later sections.
-To streamline the arguments, we first make the following definition, which generalizes the notion of a nef divisor.
+We shall show that ampleness and nefness are transitive properties: If $Z$ is an ample (resp. nef) subscheme of $Y$ and $Y$ is an ample (resp. nef) subscheme of $X$, then $Z$ is an ample (resp. nef) subscheme of $X$ (Theorems \ref{theorem: trans ample} and \ref{theorem: trans nef}).
+We shall study nef subvarieties more in sections \ref{s6} and \ref{s7}.

-\begin{definition}[$q$-almost ample] Let $X$ be a projective scheme, $D$ an $\mathbf{R}$-Cartier divisor on $X$, $A$ an ample Cartier divisor on $X$.
-We say that $D$ is \textit{$q$-almost ample} if $D+\epsilon A$ is $q$-ample for $0<\epsilon\ll 1$. \end{definition} The definition is clearly independent of the choice of $A$ and $D$ is $0$-almost ample if and only if $D$ is nef.